 Health Tip #3.
 Eat More Healthy Fats and Fibre

 Public health guidelines condemn healthy fats from foods like full-fat dairy and butter.
 The latest science suggests healthy fats should make up anywhere from 50 to 85% of your overall energy intake.
 Healthy fat sources include coconut, coconut oil, butter, nuts, avocados, and animal fats.

 Yes; butter needn’t be ignored, and in fact, is a beneficial source of healthy saturated fats, especially when it's raw, organic, and grass-fed.

-When boosting your fiber intake, be sure to focus on eating more vegetables, nuts and seeds (not grains).
-A great source of fibre is organic whole husk psyllium, as are sunflower sprouts and fermented vegetables, the latter of which are essentially fiber loaded with beneficial bacteria.
-Flax and chia seeds are also excellent fiber sources.
+When boosting your fibre intake, be sure to focus on eating more vegetables, nuts and seeds (not grains).
+A great source of fibre is organic whole husk psyllium, as are sunflower sprouts and fermented vegetables, the latter of which are essentially fibre loaded with beneficial bacteria.
+Flax and chia seeds are also excellent fibre sources.